anyuzx/Prongs/src/contents/posts/2019-09-23-run-a-random-walker-in-your-website-using-pyodide.md

 Here is the end product!
 Click the button `Initialize Pyodide` to download the Pyodide and load Numpy.
 Once the initialization is finished (*it can takes about 20 seconds or even longer with slow network*.
 Not good, I know ...), the button `Reset`, `Start` and `Pause` will become clickable and green.
 Then enter a step number (or use the default number 100) and hit `Start` button to watch the animation of a 2D random walker.
 Click `Pause` to pause the animation anytime and `Start` to resume.
 Click `Reset` button to reset the random walker.

 ::: note
-Every time you hit `Reset` and `Start`, a new random walk trajectory is generated which happens entirely in your browser.
-No server involved!
+Every time you hit `Reset` and `Start`, a new random walk trajectory is generated directly inside your browser.
+There is no server involved whatsoever!
 :::

 ::: note
 Since Pyodide uses WebAssembly, older browser cannot run the demonstration.
 You can [check](https://caniuse.com/#feat=wasm) whether your browser support WebAssembly.
+I recommend use latest version of desktop chrome and firefox for the best experience.
 :::

 <div class="flex flex-col sm:flex-row justify-center mb-4">